We’ve been delivering safe, affordable, reliable electricity for well over a century.

 We offer grants, sponsorships, scholarships, and donations of computers.
 Applications are accepted online.

 We offer $40,000 scholarships to exceptional high school seniors, especially those who are first in their families to pursue higher education.
-Applications are accepted from October to February.
+We're accepting applications now.

 We’re committed to helping keep young people in school and focused on learning.